 Shared parental leave in Denmark and Sweden

-If you are a family where one parent works in Sweden and the other in Denmark, your parental leave can be divided in several ways.
-The countries use a system to settle the days.
+If you are a family where one parent works in Sweden and the other in Denmark, parental leave taken in one country affects the leave available in the other.
+Here you can find out how parental leave is coordinated between the two countries and how the available leave is calculated.

-Shared parental leave - how it works between Denmark and Sweden
+How parental leave is calculated across Denmark and Sweden

 arrow down

-If the person working in Sweden is on parental leave first, the person working in Denmark must document how much parental leave time has been used in Sweden.
-In this case, it is Udbetaling Danmark that must have documentation for the remaining time taken in Denmark.
+If the parent working in Sweden takes parental leave first, the parent working in Denmark must document how much parental leave has been used in Sweden.
+The Danish authority, Udbetaling Danmark, uses this information to calculate the remaining leave available in Denmark.

-More information about the rules when one parent works in Sweden and one in Denmark
+When one parent works in Sweden and the other in Denmark

-If the mother works in Sweden and the father/co-mother in Denmark
+Mother works in Sweden – father/co-mother works in Denmark

 arrow down

-The mother who works in Sweden and lives in Denmark is entitled to 480 days (390 days at sickness benefit level and 90 days at basic level), minus the days taken in Denmark by the other parent.
+The mother who works in Sweden and lives in Denmark is entitled to 480 days of parental benefit (390 days at sickness benefit level and 90 days at basic level), minus any days taken in Denmark by the other parent.

-The mother has the option to take parental leave from Sweden two months before the child's due date.
-Please note that if you take parental leave before the birth of the child, these days also count towards the 390 days at sickness benefit level in Sweden.
+The mother can start taking parental leave from Sweden up to 2 months before the expected due date.
+Please note that any parental leave taken before the birth of the child is deducted from the 390 days at sickness benefit level.

-If the father/co-mother works in Sweden and the mother in Denmark
+Father/co-mother works in Sweden – mother works in Denmark

 arrow down